Haaffiiizzz/DealWatch/README.md

 # Web Scraping API for Amazon and Best Buy

 ## Description
 This project is a web scraping API designed to scrape product details from Amazon and Best Buy.
 The API supports scraping individual product pages or Amazon wishlists.
-Data was initially stored in a PostgreSQL database, with user authentication set up, though the database connection has been temporarily removed.

-This standalone project has significantly enhanced my skills in web scraping and API development.
-In the future, I plan to use this API as a foundation for building a complete shopping site scraper once I gain more experience in web development.
+This project has significantly enhanced my skills in web scraping and API development, and integrating LLMs.
+I am currently working on building the frontend for this using react.

 ## Skills and Technologies Utilized
 - **FastAPI**
 - **Requests**
 - **Selenium**
-- **PostgreSQL**
-- **SQLAlchemy**
+- **OpenAI GPT-4o**
 - **RESTful API Development**
 - **Web Scraping**
 - **Postman**